bigomics/bigLoaders/README.md

 ```
 # install.packages("devtools")
-devtools::install_github("your_username/bigLoaders")
+devtools::install_github("ESCRI11/bigLoaders")
 ```

 ## Usage

-To use the bigLoaders package, simply add the useSpinner() function to your Shiny app's ui function to add a spinner to any Shiny output object:
+To use the bigLoaders package, simply add the `useSpinner()` function to your Shiny app's ui function to add a spinner to any Shiny output object:

 ```
 library(shiny)